-- Regrades: If errors were made in the grading of your work, you must, in writing, present your case to the teaching assistant within 5 days of receiving your grade.
+- Regrades: If errors were made in the grading of your work, you must, in writing, present your case to the instructor within 5 days of receiving your grade.
 Be specific about what you believe was graded incorrectly.
 Your submission will be completely regraded.
 This could result in your grade being reduced.
-It is not a grading error if you simply got a lower grade than you were expecting. - Missed or Late Assessments: If you are unable to meet an in-course requirement due to medical, psychological, or compassionate reasons, please contact the instructor and explain the situation.
+It is not a grading error if you simply got a lower grade than you were expecting. - Missed or Late Assessments: If you are unable to meet an in-course requirement due to medical, psychological, or compassionate reasons, please contact the Instructor and explain the situation.
+Include any evidence you have to support your case.
 If you merit academic consideration for one of the assessments, you will be given an alternate assessment.
 Please remember, however, that each of the homework assignments builds from the previous one.
-This means that if you do not submit an earlier assignment, you will still have to complete it in order to do the subsequent assignments.
+This means that if you do not submit an earlier assignment you will still have to complete it in order to do the subsequent assignments.